ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 engineer do differently after seeing this?* A frozen picture, a coarse picture and a juddery picture send you to three different places — the repair loop, the bitrate allocation, the arrival pattern — which is why they are three types and not one `video-degraded` with a discriminator.
-Conversely `low-framerate` and `unstable-framerate` send you to the same place, which is why they are one type with a discriminator.
+Conversely a low frame rate and an unstable one send you to the same place, which is why they are one type with a discriminator.

 ## How this category relates to its neighbours